tirolerstefan/kaifa/README.md

 ## Overview

-This script was made to read out the new Smart Meter "Kaifa MA309" used by Austrian power grid operators, here tested with TINETZ and EVN.
+This script was made to read out the new Smart Meter "Kaifa MA309" used by Austrian power grid operators.<br>
+Tested with KSM-West (Vorarlbergnetz e.g. VKW).

 Specification of the interface: https://www.tinetz.at/fileadmin/user_upload/Kundenservice/pdf/Beschreibung_Kundenschnittstelle_Smart_Meter_TINETZ.pdf